SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Spectrum_Simulation_Tool.md

 To test DMS Spectrum Analysis, a spectrum simulation protocol is available.
 You can for example use it to verify the “set parameter” commands that SLSpectrum sends to the protocol, or to get a trace on the screen and test the various features of the spectrum user interface and spectrum monitoring without a real device.

-> You can download this protocol on [DataMiner Dojo](https://community.dataminer.services/download/spectrum-simulation-driver/).
+> You can download this protocol from [DataMiner Dojo](https://community.dataminer.services/download/spectrum-simulation-driver/).

 To use this protocol: